Frequently Asked Questions

 WHAT IF I FORGOT MY TICKETS?

 Don’t worry!
-Visit the box office and we can reprint your tickets.
+Call the box office and we can resend or print your tickets.

 HOW WILL I KNOW IF A CONCERT VENUE HAS BEEN CHANGED?

 A decision to move a Saturday concert is made by 3pm that day.
+If the venue has changed you will receive an email notification to the same email address used to purchase your tickets.
 You can confirm the location by checking the website, our social media sites, or by calling the Festival office at 315-685-7418.

 ARE CONCERTS FAMILY FRIENDLY?